5baddi/laravel-google-ads-lib/readme.md

     'refreshToken' => "REFRESH-TOKEN"
 ],
 ```
->   'env' key accepts one of the following values: test / production
+>   'level' key accepts one of the following values: test / production

 ##  Generate refresh token

->   Notice that it will take the `clientID` and `clientSecret` from `google-ads.php` config file based on the `env` value.
+>   Notice that it will take the `clientID` and `clientSecret` from `googleads.php` config file based on the `level` value.

 Type in console:

 ```
-php artisan googleads:token:generate
+php artisan googleads:generate:refresh-token
 ```

 *   Visit the URL it shows, grant access to your app and input the access token in console.
-*   Then copy the fresh token in `google-ads.php` config file.
+*   Then copy the fresh token in `googleads.php` config file.

 >   Remember to copy that token in the correct section (test/production).Depends on your `env` value.